iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.16/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 4 reviews"/>
 </p>

+> Shows the total length of my walk and how many 10 minutes worth were 'brisk' which counts towards getting a reward, shows 'hat tricks' for 3 x 10 minutes in a day, 100 - 3000 club shows you ow many minutes from the day you downloaded the app, you get a high five for how many days in 7 you have taken a brisk walk.
+It's helping me see how much I do or don't move in a day and for me I've got start somewhere.<br> :date: __2021-06-01 12:58:17__

 > Useful little app.
 Spurs you on to do more.<br> :date: __2021-05-27 21:43:09__